-Every ‘fund’ they raise from LPs, they ‘deploy’ to different companies.
+Every ‘fund’ they raise from LPs, they then ‘deploy’ to different companies.

-NB/ people who don’t invest in the start-ups, but work at the start-ups – in VC land, are called operators.
+For reference, people who don’t invest in startups, but work at startups are called operators in VC land.

 Why do LPs get involved?
-Because LPs make large returns off these companies too.
+Because LPs make large returns from these companies too.

 When do they come in?
 Usually around seed level – when a company is in its very early stages.
-Most founders find angel investors; few have access to family and friends investment.
+Most founders find angel investors as few have access to family and friends investment.